 The Journal of Catalysis publishes original, rigorous, and scholarly contributions in the fields of heterogeneous and homogeneous catalysis.
 These include studies that relate catalytic function to fundamental chemical processes at surfaces and in metal complexes, novel concepts in surface chemistry, the synthesis and catalytic function of novel inorganic solids and complexes, spectroscopic methods for structural characterization, and theoretical methods of direct interest and impact in the science and applications of catalysts and catalytic processes.

 Journal of Catalysis publishes manuscripts of archival value because of their significant fundamental and conceptual contributions to our understanding and practice of catalytic chemistries.
 The journal features authoritative articles, priority communications, research notes, and letters to the Editors.
 Journal of Catalysis is the premier scholarly publication in the field of catalysis and, over the last decade, it has been ranked among the top ten chemistry journals in terms of impact and relevance.
-During this period, it has published some of the most important contributions to the science and applications of catalysis and throughout its forty-year history, it has been an indispensable source of information for chemists and chemical engineers in both industrial and academic fields.Journal of Catalysis does not accept preliminary publications.
+During this period, it has published some of the most important contributions to the science and applications of catalysis and throughout its fifty-year history, it has been an indispensable source of information for chemists and chemical engineers in both industrial and academic fields.Journal of Catalysis does not accept preliminary publications.
 It prefers full articles of scholarly in-depth studies and publishes short articles only in special cases, as Priority Communications or Research Notes.
 Priority Communications contain unique, exciting, and novel results that provide compelling evidence for rapid publication; while results in such communications may be of a preliminary nature, experimental details must be fully documented and the results reliably reproduced.
 Research Notes typically contain data and concepts that resolve in a concise but rigorous manner issues raised in previous publications

 Research Notes, Letters to the Editor, and Priority Communications should have a maximum of 14 double-spaced typewritten manuscript pages (including tables and figures).
 Accepted Research Notes will not receive publication priority over regular articles.
 All Research Notes should include an abstract of 60-100 words.